au-cru/main/ISSUE_TEMPLATE.md

 <!--
-If you're posting an event, volunteer, job or other opportunity to the UofT Coders Study Group, please address all of the following points in your post:
+If you're posting an event, volunteer, job or other opportunity to the AUOC Study Group, please address all of the following points in your post:

 - Your Name, or Organization Name